What is volunteering?

 Registering with the Volunteer Centre

-To register with Flintshire Volunteer Centre please request the following form:
+To register with Flintshire Volunteer Centre please call us on 01352 744017 or click on the following form:

 How long before you can start?